 Lively Minds is an NGO working to get rural pre-schoolers in Ghana and Uganda “school-ready”.
 The first 6 years of a child’s life are a vital time when they are developing the school-readiness skills needed to succeed in school and in future life.
-Yet rural children in Uganda do not get the care and education they need to build these vital skills and this adverse start has knock-on effects throughout their lives. in the objectives for 20201 are to train 10,000 marginalised parents in 290 rural communities in Mayuge District in Uganda to run free educational Play Schemes for all their communities’ pre-schoolers.
-The parents will also be given monthly parenting workshops, where they learn simple cost-free ways to provide better care for their children at home, using locally available resources.
-The expected outcomes are that this will lead to improved cognitive, socio-emotional skills and health in 34,000 children aged 3-6 years old.
+Yet, rural children in Uganda do not get the care and education they need to build these, and this adverse start has knock-on effects throughout their lives.
+The objective for 2021 is to train 10,000 marginalised parents in 290 rural communities in the Mayuge District in Uganda to run free educational Play Schemes for all the pre-schoolers.
+Parents will also be given monthly parenting workshops, where they learn simple, cost-free ways to provide better care for their children at home, using locally available resources.
+The expected outcome is that this will lead to improved cognitive, socio-emotional skills and health in 34,000 children aged 3-6 years old.

 It is a Public Interest Foundation working in the field of in education, set up by experienced professionals from the business world.
 Its vision can be encapsulated in one firm belief: appropriate education, that inspires, trains and motivates youngsters to combine professional success together with a positive impact on society, will contribute to solving our major environmental and societal issues.
 Make It Happen is implementing a program in high schools to enable students to imagine solutions to societal and environmental concerns, answering to the Sustainable Development Goals defined by the United Nations.
 This program, based on collective intelligence methodology, does provide students, from privileged and less privileged background, with the 21st century skills and self-esteem required to play a positive role in our society.

 SENSE Foundation Brussels helps Make It Happen Foundation in its efforts to develop its activities towards young people.